aws/s2n-tls/docs/USAGE-GUIDE.md

 ## TLS1.3 Pre-Shared Key Related Calls

 S2N-TLS provides support for pre-shared keys (PSKs).
+A PSK is a secret shared between two peers before the TLS handshake.
 PSKs can be established out of band (external PSKs) or in a previous connection (resumption PSKs) for versions >= TLS1.3.
-The PSK is used to mutually authenticate the peers, under the assumption that it is not shared with others.
+The PSK is used to authenticate the peers, under the assumption that it is not shared with others.
 This allows the handshake to skip the certificate verification steps, saving bandwidth and latency.

 ### Benefits of Using Pre-Shared Keys

 - Using pre-shared keys can avoid the need for public key operations.
   This is useful in performance-constrained environments with limited CPU power.
 - PSKs may be more convenient from a key management point of view.
 For instance, in closed environments where you manually configure the connections in advance, it is easier to configure a PSK than to use certificates.
-Another case is when the parties already have a mechanism for setting up a shared secret key, and that mechanism could be used to "bootstrap" a key for authenticating the TLS connection.
+Another case where it may be more convenient to use PSKs is when the parties already have a mechanism for setting up a shared secret key.
+That mechanism could be used to "bootstrap" a key for authenticating the TLS connection.
-- PSKs are more appropriate for use cases with long-lived credentials stored in hardware secure elements than PKI-based solutions which enforces expiration dates and requires error-prone rotation schemes.
+- PSKs may be more appropriate when using long-lived credentials in hardware security modules, given that PKI-based solutions enforce expiration dates and require error-prone rotation schemes.

 ### Security Considerations

-- To prevent the reflection (selfie) attack, use a different PSK for each endpoint, and use a different PSK when acting as a server and a different PSK when acting as a client.
-Read the research paper titled [Selfie: reflections on TLS 1.3 with PSK](https://eprint.iacr.org/2019/347.pdf) for more information.
+- A peer that acts as both server and client should not use the same PSK for both roles.
+Similarly, the peer should not use the same PSK on different endpoints.
+  Doing so would expose the handshake to a selfie attack.
+This attack is elaborated in detail here: [Selfie: reflections on TLS 1.3 with PSK](https://eprint.iacr.org/2019/347.pdf)
 - If you configure the server name during the ClientHello callback, you should also set the PSKs at the same time.
-- The external PSK authentication mechanism implicitly assumes each PSK is known to exactly one client and one server, and these peers never switch roles.
+- Each PSK should be known to exactly _one_ client and _one_ server, and these peers should never switch roles.
 If this assumption is violated, the security properties of >= TLS1.3 are severely weakened.

 ### Configuring External Pre-Shared Keys

-Use the following APIs to configure and use external pre-shared keys.
+Use the following APIs to configure external pre-shared keys.

 ```c
 struct s2n_psk* s2n_external_psk_new();